garystorey/use-standard-shema/README.md

 - **Reset Strategy**: Call `resetForm()` after successful submission to clear touched/dirty/errors and restore defaults.
 - **Nested Fields**: Use dot notation for nested keys (e.g. `"address.street1"`).
 TypeScript support ensures autocomplete for these paths.
 - **Accessibility**: Always wire `describedById` and `errorId` into your markup to keep your forms screen-reader friendly.
+  - `getField` provides `describedById` and `errorId` for use with `aria-describedby` and/or `aria-errormessage`.
+  - Ensures that developers can add proper screen reader support for error messages.
+  - Group-level errors can be presented with `role="alert"`.

 ---